antialias/phototime/README.md

 phototime
 =========

-uploads photos and puts them on the correct listing according to the time the photos were taken
+uploads photos to Etsy.com and puts them on the correct listing according to the time the photos were taken